biddy1618/askchatbot/data/nlu/nlu-hi-bye-yes-no-thanks.md

 - I don't wanna tell the name of my company
 - no stop
 - stop it, i do not care!!!

+## intent:intent_thanks
+- Cool.
+Thanks
+- Great, thanks
+- Thank you
+- Thank you Sara
+- Thank you so much
+- Thank's!
+- Thanks
+- Thanks bot
+- Thanks for that
+- Thanks!
+- amazing, thanks
+- cheers
+- cheers bro
+- cool thank you
+- cool thanks
+- cool, thanks
+- danke
+- great thanks
+- ok thanks
+- ok thanks bot
+- ok thanks!
+- perfect thank you
+- thank u
+- thank you
+- thank you anyways
+- thanks
+- thanks a bunch for everything
+- thanks a lot
+- thanks for the link, I'll check it out
+- thanks for the help
+- thanks this is great news
+- thanks you
+- thanks!
+- thankyou
+- thnks
+- thx
+- yes thanks
+- thanks for your information
+- thanks f